Berthran/C_Lessons/getopt/cfiles/README.md

 ## Instructions
 1. Compile `getopt_01.c` using the flags specified in guideline 1.
-The output file should be named `getopt`
+The output file should be named `getopt`.
+Fix the error(s).
 2. Create a makefile to perform the compilation using the `make` utility
 3. Create a new file `getopt_02.c`
 4. Copy the code in [resources/components.md](https://github.com/Berthran/C_Lessons/blob/main/getopt/resources/components.md) into the `getopt_02.c` file